|Nutrition Facts (per serving)|

-Gently sauté onion and celery for 3 to 4 minutes, until onion is softened.
+Gently sauté the onion and celery for 3 to 4 minutes, until the onion is softened.

-Allow soup to cool slightly, then transfer to a blender in 2 to 3 batches, and blend until smooth.
+Allow the soup to cool slightly.
+Transfer to a blender and blend until smooth in 2 or 3 batches.

 Use Caution When Blending Hot Ingredients

 Steam expands quickly in a blender and can cause ingredients to splatter everywhere or cause burns.
 To prevent this, fill the blender only one-third of the way up, vent the top, and cover with a folded kitchen towel while blending.

 Even if you plan to serve this soup as a stand-alone dish, every creamy dish needs a little crunchy flavor contrast.
-But don't sabotage the low-fat theme by serving traditional bread rolls to dip into the soup or croutons sprinkled on top.
-Instead, choose healthy, low-carb, low-fat sides.
+But don't sabotage its low-fat beauty by serving traditional bread rolls or fatty croutons.
+Instead, choose healthy, low-carb, low-fat sides: